dxx/finders/README.md

 ## Documentation

-Your can view the full documentation from [here](https://dxx.github.io/finders).
+You can view the full documentation from [here](https://dxx.github.io/finders).

 ## License